xXValhallaCoderXx/BP-Webpack/README.md

 # Front-End Build Configuration

-This is a development and build enviroment for a React JS web application, built on webpack and babel.
+This is a development and build enviroment for a React JS web application, built on webpack and babel with Typescript for type checking.

 ## Features